-In 2019, the Company issued performance-based restricted stock units ("RSUs") to Named Executive Officers and time-based restricted stock units to key employees.
-In February 2019, the Company issued performance-based restricted stock units to Messrs.
+In 2021, the Company issued performance-based restricted stock units ("RSUs") to named executive officers and timebased restricted stock units to key employees.
+In February 2021, the Company issued performance-based restricted stock units to Messrs.
 Gundermann, Burney, Kramer, Peabody, Mulato and Kuehn in the amounts indicated in the section entitled "Grants of Plan-Based Awards" on page 35 below.
-The performance criteria for issuance of such awards is based on the Company's average annual Adjusted EBITDA for the period of January 1, 2019 through December 31, 2021.
-Adjusted EBITDA is defined as the Company's earnings before interest, taxes, depreciation, and amortization, adjusted by the Compensation Committee in its sole discretion for any extraordinary, unusual or nonrecurring events, including, but not limited to gains or losses on sales of businesses, insurance proceeds, legal reserves or settlements, certain asset impairments or unique investments in R&D projects.
-The target number of RSUs will be issued if the Company's mathematical average annual Adjusted EBITDA for the performance period is less than 15%, but at least equal to 10%, of the Company's mathematical average annual revenue for the performance period.
-The threshold number of RSUs will be issued if the average annual Adjusted EBITDA is less than 10% of the average annual revenue for the performance period.
-The maximum number of RSUs will be issued if the average annual Adjusted EBITDA is greater than or equal to 15% of the average annual revenue for the performance period.
+The performance criteria for issuance of such awards is based on the Company's average annual Adjusted EBITDA for the period of January 1, 2021 through December 31, 2023.
+Adjusted EBITDA is defined as the Company's earnings before interest, taxes, depreciation, and amortization, adjusted by the Compensation Committee in its sole discretion for any extraordinary, unusual or nonrecurring events, including, but not limited to insurance proceeds, legal settlements, impairments or unique investments in R&D projects.

+The target number of RSUs will be earned if the Company's mathematical average annual Adjusted EBITDA for the performance period is less than 15%, but at least equal to 10%, of the Company's mathematical average annual revenue for the performance period.
+The threshold number of RSUs will be earned if the average annual Adjusted EBITDA is less than 10% of the average annual revenue for the performance period.
+The maximum number of RSUs will be earned if the average annual revenue for the performance period.
+The maximum number of RSUs will be earned if the average annual revenue for the performance period.
+In addition, in February 2021, the Company issued time-based RSUs to named executive officers in lieu of salary increases.
+Those RSUs straight line vest 33-1/3% per annum based on continued employment.
 Each RSU will be settled in one share of Common Stock.